Scholarship Opportunities for Health Professions Students

 The following scholarships are available only to current KU students.
 Students receive notification via internal broadcast email when application windows are open.
-Please contact the student affairs coordinator (913-588-5275) for additional information or questions concerning these awards.
+Please contact the Office of the Dean for additional information or questions concerning these awards.

 Dean’s Diversity Scholarship

 The Dean’s Diversity Scholarship is presented to full-time students who meeting minimum grade point average and other requirements while best exemplifying qualities of success.

 To qualify for this award, students must meet two of the following: